 2008(27th of Kislev, 5769): Seventy-eight year old Harold Pinter, who was widely esteemed as the most important British playwright of the past half-century and was awarded the Nobel Prize for literature in 2005, passed away today in London today.
 (As reported by Mel Gussow and Ben Brantley)

-2008: The Moshav Band joined with Soul Farm in an appearance at B.B.
-King Blues Club in
+2008: The Moshav Band joins with Soul Farm in an appearance at B.B.
+King Blues Club in New York City.

 2008: The American Technion Society (

-institution's fund-raising arms, reports that it has lost a total of $72
+one of the Haifa institution's fund-raising arms, reports that it has lost a

-million invested in funds managed by Madoff.
-Haifa
+total of $72 million invested in funds managed by Madoff.

 2008: The second season of the Hebrew-language edition of “Survivor” begins today.